Google the word 'Idiot,' get pics of Donald Trump

 "Search engines are a reflection of the content and information that is available on the Internet.
 A site's ranking in Google's search results relies heavily on computer algorithms using thousands of factors to calculate a page's relevance to a given query," Google said in 2009.

 While Google doesn't interfere with search results, it does tinker with the recipe regularly.
-In 2010, Matt Cutts, who was at he time a principal engineer at Google responsible for keeping spam out of search results, said Google "tends to make a change to our core search algorithms at least once a day."
+In 2010, Matt Cutts, who was then a principal engineer at Google responsible for keeping spam out of search results, said Google "tends to make a change to our core search algorithms at least once a day."

 Google and the White House didn't immediately respond to requests for comment.